dejo095/dejo095/README.md

 <div align="center">
     <h2>🚀 About Me</h2>
-    <p>Hello, I'm a Software Quality Assurance Engineer, a specialist at test automation using javascript/typescript with Playwright, TestCase and Protractor test frameworks.
-Im also working as software engineer creating web applications using React, NextJS, Wordpress.
+    <p>Hello, I'm a Software Quality Assurance Engineer, a specialist at test automation using Javascript, Typescript with Playwright, TestCafe and Protractor test frameworks.
+I'm also working as software engineer creating web applications using React, NextJS, Wordpress.
 Im living in Croatia (EU), My technical range is broad as I have worked in IT for a long time.</p>
 </div>

 <div align="center">